troclaux/notes/aws.md

   - `https://my-unique-bucket.s3.us-east-1.amazonaws.com/documents/2025/invoices/invoice_001.pdf`
 - bucket (similar to directory): container that stores objects
   - must have unique name globally across all existing bucket names in S3 (not just your account)
-  - created in a region
+  - created in a region (bucket location), which affects latency
   - pay attention to naming requirements
     - 3 to 63 characters
     - no spaces or underscores
     - no leading or trailing dots or hyphens
     - names can only contain lowercase letters, numbers, periods and hyphens
-- region: bucket location (affects latency)

 > [!NOTE]
 > When you upload data (objects), server-side encryption is enabled by default, rather than client-side encryption.